meeshkan/properties-driven-development-tutorial/ARTICLE.md

 > _This article was edited by [Carolyn Stransky](https://dev.to/carolstran).
 XXX and XXX are acknowledged for their feedback._

-Tests guide development:

-- Testing is not about finding bugs, they are the first user of your code
+Testing is not about finding bugs.
+That's the tip # from the [Pragmatic Programmer](https://pragprog.com/book/tpp20/the-pragmatic-programmer-20th-anniversary-edition) book.
+According to the authors, tests are rather the first user of your code and, therefore, the primary guide for development.
-- Your imagination is limited: you can't figure out all the ways things can go wrong
-- You may also encode your unconscious assumptions into tests -> You should explicitly state those assumptions

-Enter property-based testing:

-- Properties are great for verifying assumptions.
-Let computer generate the data for your properties.
-- Test contracts and invariants instead of hard-coded inputs and outputs
-- Forces you to **think** about contracts and invariants, explicitly stating the limits of your code

-Enter properties-driven development:
+However, writing good tests is hard.
+First, your imagination is limited.
+It may be easy to come up with happy-path examples where things just work, but it's much harder to come up with test cases stretching the boundaries of your code.
+Second, you may have unconscious assumptions about your code that you put in your tests: You may test your code with "foo" and "bar" and therefore conclude it works with any String, but it might actually break horribly when fed with `"\U000f28d4\U0006ef7d"`.

+Enter [property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8?utm_campaign=Software%2BTesting%2BWeekly&utm_source=Software_Testing_Weekly_14) (PBT).
+PBT is great for verifying assumptions.
+If you think your code works with any string, you should let the computer generate a lot of test strings for you and test the code.
+Coming up with good properties also forces you to **think** about your code in terms of contracts and invariants, requiring your to explicitly state what your code can and cannot do.

+Properties-driven development is an approach that lets properties guide coding.
+I learned about the concept from the [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/) book, which has a full chapter devoted to it, and was immediately intrigued.
+In short, this is how I understand the process to work:

 1. Imagine how your code would be used
 2. Generalize your examples into properties